zendesk/salesforce_bulk/README.md

 ## Contribute

 To contribute, fork this repo, create a topic branch, make changes, then send a pull request.
 Pull requests without accompanying tests will *not* be accepted.
-To run tests in your fork, just do:
+If you need help creating tests let me know and I'll help out.
+To setup the project and run tests in your fork, just do:

     bundle install
     rake